Buxom Ukrainian Leanna Bartlett Nearly Busts Out Of Pink Baby Doll Lingerie Set

 Leanna Bartlett stunned in her latest Instagram upload.
-She wore a very revealing set of lingerie that showed off her enviable curves.
-Her breasts threatened to pop out from their very snug confines as she posed at her bedroom door.
+She wore a very revealing set of lingerie that showed off her enviable curves, and her breasts threatened to pop out from their very snug confines as she posed at her bedroom door.

 Leanna, a Ukrainian-born beauty, loves taking to social media to flaunt her buxom figure.
 In this particular shot, she was wearing a pink baby doll set that seemed just a tad too small for her.
 The lacy bra cups were partially see-through and did little to support her voluptuous bust.
 In fact, the thin spaghetti straps were weighed down by her generous assets.
 Drawing even more attention to her ample cleavage was a pretty little bow nestled between her breasts.

 The sheer, flimsy fabric of the baby doll dress clung to Leanna’s sexy figure and was so short that it exposed her long, trim legs.
-She cheekily raised one side of the piece of the nightie to reveal even more skin.
+She cheekily raised one side of the nightie to reveal even more skin.

 In her caption, Leanna revealed that she was promoting the outfit for Yandy.
-Those who follow the model know that she has been doing a lot of collaborating with them lately.
+Those who follow the model know that she has been doing a lot of collaborating with the brand lately.

-In this stunning shot, Leanna wore her hair in a glamorous updo.
-In the front, she wore a side path and allowed some of her tresses to frame her gorgeous face.
+In this stunning shot, Leanna styled her hair in a glamorous updo.
+In the front, she wore a side part and allowed some of her tresses to frame her gorgeous face.
 She defined her brows, wore thick black mascara, and slicked on some nude lipstick for a natural look.
 If there’s a woman who knows how to dress up seduction with a cloak of innocence, it’s Leanna.

-However, it was Leanna’s expression that captivated her 3.3 million followers’ imaginations.
-She gazed at the camera with her blue eyes and slightly parted her lips.
-She gave her audience her best come-hither gaze and sent her fans into meltdown.
+However, it was Leanna’s expression that most captivated her 3.3 million followers’ imaginations.
+She looked at the camera with her blue eyes and slightly parted her lips in her best come-hither gaze.

-Leanna has built up an impressive fan base and has millions of followers.
-Her ability to cater to her audience has made her one of the most recognized faces on Instagram.
-She regularly posts racy pics so that she stays relevant to her followers.
+Leanna has built up an impressive fan base.
+Her ability to cater to her audience has made her one of the most recognized faces on Instagram, and she regularly posts racy pics.

-This particular pic has already amassed close to 40,000 likes.
+This particular photo has already amassed close to 40,000 likes.
 While many of her fans simply posted heart or fire emoji in the comments section, others waxed lyrical about her beauty.

 “My heart needs you, my soul demands you, because it is always difficult to live without what you love,” one fan raved.
 It seemed as if he was carried away by Leanna’s looks.